• Home

 RCA Studio B is the oldest surviving recording studio in Nashville.
 Here, 1000 hits were brought to life and American music history was made.

-Sometimes, appearances are deceiving: that blue X is the Sweet Spot at the historic RCA Studio B – a distinct point in the universe where countless artists have stood to create musical history.
+Sometimes, appearances are deceiving: that blue X is the Sweet Spot at the historic RCA Studio B - a distinct point in the universe where countless artists stood to create musical history.

 Here, 1000 hits were brought to life.
 Stand on this spot, close your eyes, and you can’t help but feel a little chill of excitement in the connection.